Below are a few of our frequently asked questions. If you do not see an answer to your question here, please contact us.

 - Three letters of recommendation

 Due to COVID-19, the College of Public Health & Health Professions will be temporarily waiving the GRE/MCAT requirements.
-Applicants to the Fall 2020, Spring 2021, and Summer 2021 semesters will not be required to submit GRE and/or MCAT scores.
-If you are looking to apply to a future semester (Fall 2021 and beyond), please contact Katherine Pizarro-Gutierrez for GRE requirements.
+Applicants to the Fall 2020, Spring 2021, Summer 2021, and Fall 2021 semesters will not be required to submit GRE and/or MCAT scores.
+If you are looking to apply to a future semester (Spring 2022 and beyond), please contact Aubrey Bonsal for GRE requirements.

 International students whose native language is English or who have attended a college or university in the United States for at least one year as a full-time student are not required to submit TOEFL scores.
 For a list of countries whose citizens are exempt from the TOEFL (Test of English as a Foreign Language) requirement that most non-US applicants must meet, go to http://graduateschool.ufl.edu/admission/additional-requirements-for-international-applicants.

 The full list of admissions criteria can be found here.

 View detailed application procedures at our Application Instructions page.